-Terms of business when exercising your legal right to buy your freehold
+Terms of business when exercising your legal right to buy the freehold from your landlord

 These Terms and Conditions form a contract between both parties and it is therefore important that you read them.
 If you have any questions please contact the fee earner dealing with your conveyance.